 Many tour services will inclyde lunch or dinner with your tour – your tour office will be able to proivde you with more information about this at your time of booking.

 It’s worth noting that you will ultimately get what you pay for.
 Cheaper longtail tours tend to provide a standard rice, vegetable and fish offering on the beach, while more expensive tours will be able to provide a better menu for dietary requirements.
 For example, Krabi Sunset Cruises include free flow water, juice and soft drinks along with fruit, snacks and a Thai buffet dinner.
 They provide Vegetarian/Vegan options available as standard, and (with notice), can include gluten-free meals.

 Invest in good quality waterproof clothing and accessories

-Suppose you spend a lot of time on the boat; you need waterproof boots, jackets, and hats.
+Suppose you spend a lot of time on the boat (for a charter for example); you will need waterproof boots, jackets, and hats.
 If you don’t own any gear, try renting them from boat rental companies or your local marina.
 That is especially important if you are taking kids who are not used to being exposed to the elements for prolonged periods.

 Make sure you have all the necessary documents with you

 Remember things like boat registration, fishing license, boat insurance, and boat safety certificate.
 That is a must-have to have a smooth trip.
 It’s also important to keep these documents up-to-date because authorities check them at boat ramps or during water patrols.